Stupid1Fish/Academic-Pages/_pages/about.md

 👨🏻‍💻 Job finding!
 Life meaning thinking!

-📚
+📚 Research on development based molecular level.

-📽️ Interesting in stories and for finding metaphor.
+📽️ Interesting in stories and Data analysis for finding metaphor.

 <!A data-driven personal website>
 ======